Immertec

 I noticed recurring issues while collaborating with customer success where users struggled to access events.
 Initially, it appeared to be an authentication user flow issue.
 I eventually discovered the core problem: joining events in a headset requires more steps than many of our users had the time to complete.

-To make joining an event seamless, I introduced a web-based interface, allowing live event access on any device with a browser.
-It was a technical feat, as our incredible engineering team managed to take live video initially meant for VR and display it perfectly on a 2D screen.
+To make joining an event seamless, I pitched a web-based interface, allowing live event access on any device with a browser.
+It was a technical feat, as our engineering team managed to take live video initially meant for VR and display it perfectly on a 2D screen.
 This shift minimized the hassles of headset distribution and simplified event access while allowing for flexibility between VR and web-based experiences.

 New event?
 Just send the user a link.